novellac/lftm/projects/rubrics/interactionsWithMysoginists.md

 ## To Megan

-I'd like to share something with you that happened at work.
-I'm sharing it here because I do not feel safe sharing at work.
+I'd like to share something with you that happened at work with Adam.
+I'm sharing it here because I'm not sure I feel safe sharing at work.
 If you don't think you can read this without sharing it with people at VT, then please stop reading.
 I will not be offended - I understand and respect the desire to protect oneself through not engaging.

 ----